suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ## AES-CBC

-In AES-CBC a single IV is used for encryption of firmware belonging to a single sector since individual AES blocks are chained toghether, as shown in {{aes-cbc}}.
+In AES-CBC a single IV is used for encryption of firmware belonging to a single sector since individual AES blocks are chained toghether, as shown in {{aes-cbc-fig}}.
 The numbering of sectors in a slot MUST start with zero (0) and MUST increase by one with every sector till the end of the slot is reached.
 The IV follows this numbering.